arduino/docs-content/content/learn/02.microcontrollers/04.debugging/debugging.md

 ## Final Thoughts about Debugging

-Debugging is a necessary step for developing robust and reliable embedded systems.
+Debugging is a necessary step for developing robust and reliable embedded systems software.
 We can end this article by mentioning the **four** most essential phases of debugging:

-* Testing.
-* Stabilization.
-* Localization.
-* Correction.

-The **testing** phase exercises the capability of the embedded software by stimulating it with a wide range of input values.
-The **stabilization** phase attempt to control the conditions that generate a specific bug. **The localization** phase involves narrowing the range of possibilities until the bug can be isolated to a specific code segment.
-The **correction** phase, the final phase, involves eradicating the bug from the software.
+* **Testing**: this phase exercises the capability of the embedded software by stimulating it with a wide range of input values and in different environments.
+* **Stabilization**: this phase attempt to control the conditions that generate a specific bug.
+* **Localization**: this phase involves narrowing the range of possibilities until the bug can be isolated to a specific code segment in the embedded software.
+* **Correction**: this phase involves eradicating the bug from the software.

+Knowing the potential causes of bugs, allows us to adopt strategies that can minimize their occurence.

 ## Further Reading and Resources

-Debugging is an exciting topic to study, if you want to learn more about debugging tools and techniques, check out the following links:
+Debugging is an exciting topic to study; if you want to learn more about debugging tools and techniques, check out the following links:

+- Do you want to improve your debugging and engineering skills?
+A highly recommended reading is [Debugging: The 9 Indispensable Rules for Finding Even the Most Elusive Software and Hardware Problems](http://debuggingrules.com/) by David J. Agans.
 - Do you want to learn more about oscilloscopes?
 Learn more about them in [this](https://www.tek.com/en/blog/what-is-an-oscilloscope) article from Tektronix®.
 - Do you want to learn more about logic analyzers?
 Learn more about them in [this](https://articles.saleae.com/logic-analyzers/what-is-a-logic-analyzer) article from Saleae®.
 - Do you want to learn more about SDRs?
-Check out Great Scott Gadgets [video series](https://greatscottgadgets.com/sdr/) about SDRs.
-The video series from Great Scott Gadgets are a complete course about SDRs where you will learn the fundamentals of Digital Signal Processing (DSP) and how to build flexible SDR applications using GNU Radio.
+Check out the Great Scott Gadgets [video series](https://greatscottgadgets.com/sdr/) about SDRs.
+The video series from Great Scott Gadgets is a complete course about SDRs.
+You will learn the fundamentals of Digital Signal Processing (DSP) and build flexible SDR applications using GNU Radio.

 ## References

+* P. Koopman, Better Embedded System Software.
+S.L.: Drumnadrochit Press, 2010.
+* D. J. Agans, Debugging: The Nine Indispensable Rules for Finding Even the Most Elusive Software and Hardware Problems.
+New York: Amacom, 2002.
-* M. Barr and A. Massa, Programming Embedded Systems with C and GNU Development Tools.
-MTM, 2013.
+* M. Barr and A. Massa, Programming Embedded Systems: with C and GNU Development Tools.
+Johanneshov: MTM, 2013.
 * J. W. Valvano, Embedded Systems: Introduction to ARM® Cortex™-M Microcontrollers.
-Self-published, 2015.
+United States: Self-published, 2015.S